wuxb45/wormhole/README.md

     $ numactl -N 0 ./concbench.out words.txt 10000000 4

-`stresstest.out` tests a mix of all thread-safe operations.
+`stresstest.out` tests all thread-safe operations.

 `libwh.so` can be linked to any C/C++ program with the help of `wh.h`.